laxmilolla/AI_CRDC_HUB/REFINED_USER_STORY.md

 1. **Implicit Waits**: Each step that involves clicking or filling should wait for the target element to be present and visible before performing the action.
 Use a timeout of 10 seconds for most elements, 15 seconds for page loads.

-2. **Conditional Steps**: Step 2 (popup banner) is conditional - if the popup doesn't appear, the step should pass automatically.
+2. **Conditional Steps**:
+   - Step 2 (popup banner) is conditional - if the popup doesn't appear, the step should pass automatically.
+   - Step 10.5 (2FA reminder page) is conditional - if the page doesn't appear, the step should pass automatically.
+   - Step 11 (Grant consent) is conditional - if the consent page doesn't appear, the step should pass automatically.

 3. **Navigation Expectations**:
    - After Step 4 (Click Log In), expect to be on the login page (auth.nih.gov), NOT the hub.
 This is correct behavior.
+   - After Step 10 (Submit TOTP), expect to navigate away from TOTP page.
+May go to 2FA reminder page (second_mfa_reminder) or directly to consent page.
+   - After Step 10.5 (Handle 2FA Reminder), if the reminder page appeared, expect to be on the NIH Information Sharing Consent page (sts.nih.gov/auth/oauth/v2/authorize/consent).
-   - After Step 10 (Submit TOTP), expect to be back on the hub main page.
+   - After Step 11 (Grant Consent), expect to be back on the hub main page (hub-stage.datacommons.cancer.gov). **IMPORTANT**: The redirect after clicking "Grant" may take several seconds.
+Wait up to 15 seconds for the redirect to complete before validating the URL.

 4. **TOTP Generation**: The TOTP code must be generated dynamically using the secret key at the time of Step 9.
 Do not use a hardcoded code.